teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 If any of the rules above is violated, building your app will not fail (unless a name collision was detected, which will always fail the build) and the designtime Farkle will not be precompiled but will be otherwise perfectly functional.

+> __Note:__ It makes sense to mark a designtime Farkle as precompilable and immediately build it without actually precompiling it.
+Merely marking it as precompilable will allow the dynamic code generation optimizations.

 ### Preparing your project

 With your designtime Farkles being ready to be precompiled, it's time to prepare your project file.
 Add a reference to [the `Farkle.Tools.MSBuild` package][msbuild] like that: